v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 ## Prerequisites

-Before deploying Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader, please make sure that you have the following permissions:
+Before deploying Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader, please make sure that you have the following permissions in your Azure environment:

 + **Azure Subscription:** User must have rights to deploy resources at the Resource Group scope in their Azure Subscription (i.e. [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) built-in role).